yabellini/docs.carpentries.org/topic_folders/instructor_training/cancellations_and_makeups.md

 **Core Team actions:**
-If a trainee is marked absent and is not eligible for a make-up opportunity, the training will be marked ‘failed’ in AMY and the member seat will be forfeit until/unless the trainee gets in touch with an eligible excuse.
+If a trainee is marked absent and is not eligible for a make-up opportunity, the training will be marked ‘failed’ in AMY and the member seat will be forfeited until/unless the trainee gets in touch with an eligible excuse.

 If a trainee is marked absent and is eligible for make-up, the training will be marked “asked to repeat” in AMY, and Core Team will determine whether a make-up session or new event is appropriate (see below), and will invite them to sign up accordingly.